 In aposematic species, including another species of ladybird (Coccinella septempunctata), both maternal and offspring conspicuousness and toxin level are known to correlate positively (e.g. Stynoski et al., 2014; Winters et al., 2014).
 We therefore predict that in A. bipunctata, maternal and egg toxin level and conspicuousness will positively correlate.

-Figure 1.
-Potential routes via which offspring aposematic phenotype could be influenced by parental effects in an egg laying aposematic species: 1) female response to reliable cues of the offspring environment (‘Anticipatory Maternal Effects’ e.g. predator presence), 2) alteration of female investment in response to mate ‘quality’ (‘Differential Allocation’), and 3) a direct result of female aposematic phenotype.
-For illustration purposes the two spot ladybird Adalia bipunctata is used and orange eggs are more conspicuous and have a higher toxin levels than yellow eggs.

 Methods

 Culture and experimental set up